robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Formulas

-Formula are written in LaTeX mode using the delimiters `$`.
+Formulas are written in LaTeX mode using the delimiters `$`.
 E.g. the formula for calculating the standard deviation $s$ of a random sampling would be written as:

 ```
 $s=\sqrt{\frac{1}{N-1}\sum_{i=1}^N(x_i-\overline{x})^{2}}$